Project duration: 1 June 2020 - 31 May 2024

 Project summary

-T-Factor challenges what is called the ‘waiting time’ in urban regeneration - i.e. the time in-between the development of the masterplan and the infrastructure being built - to demonstrate how culture, and creative collaboration between academia, government, community and business can unleash inclusive and vibrant urban hubs of (re)generation, social innovation and enterprise.
+T-Factor challenged what is called the ‘waiting time’ in urban regeneration: the time in between the development of the masterplan and the infrastructure being built - to demonstrate how culture and creative collaboration between academia, government, community and business can unleash vibrant, inclusive urban hubs of (re)generation, social innovation and enterprise.

-T-Factor involves 25 partners from 11 European Countries and China.
-It is a partnership between public bodies, universities, enterprises and grassroots organisations, which each bring different values, working styles, core competencies and know-how, as well as a rich diversity in cultural backgrounds to the project.
+T-Factor involved 25 partners from 11 European Countries and China.
+A partnership between public bodies, universities, enterprises and grassroots organisations.
+Each brought different values, working styles, core competencies and know-how, as well as a rich diversity of cultural backgrounds.

-All T-Factor’s partners are united by the common intent to reframe urban regeneration as a ground for negotiating (and aligning) public and private interests, towards sustainable urban development.
+All T-Factor partners were united by the common intent to reframe urban regeneration as a ground for negotiating (and aligning) public and private interests towards sustainable urban development.

 Project team